-▶ Note: Certain valued employees can immigrate through an employer's labor certification.
+• Note: Certain valued employees can immigrate through an employer's labor certification.
 See 8 USC §1153(b).
 Although this device is primarily available to professional workers, nonprofessionals such as in-home child monitors, health attendants, specialty chefs, and workers who must speak a foreign language may also qualify.
 The person must not be inadmissible but can apply for a waiver of certain crime-related grounds of inadmissibility under 8 USC §1182(h).
 Discussion of waiver under 8 USC §1182(h) follows.

 □ Is the defendant inadmissible under certain crimes-based provisions?
 A defendant may become admissible by a discretionary waiver of inadmissibility under 8 USC §1182(h) for the following convictions:

-• Conviction relating to moral turpitude (8 USC §1182(a)(2)(A)(i)(I));
+• Conviction relating to moral turpitude.
+8 USC §1182(a)(2)(A)(i)(I).

-• One conviction for simple possession of 30 grams or less of marijuana (8 USC §1182(a)(2)(A)(i)(II));
+• One conviction for simple possession of 30 grams or less of marijuana.
+8 USC §1182(a)(2)(A)(i)(II).

-- Two convictions with a five-year sentence (8 USC §1182(a)(2)(B)); or - Prostitution (8 USC §1182(a)(2)(D)).
+• Two convictions with a five-year sentence.
+8 USC §1182(a)(2)(B).

+• Prostitution (8 USC §1182(a)(2)(D)).

-This waiver is only available under the following conditions:
+This waiver is available only under the following conditions:

-• Conviction occurred more than 15 years before applying for the immigration benefit, and the person has been rehabilitated and is not a threat to national security (8 USC §1182(h)(1)(A));
+• Conviction occurred more than 15 years before applying for the immigration benefit, and the person has been rehabilitated and is not a threat to national security.
+8 USC 1182(h)(1)(A).

-• Conviction was for prostitution, and the person has been rehabilitated and is not a threat to national security (8 USC 1182(h)(1)(A));
+• Conviction was for prostitution, and the person has been rehabilitated and is not a threat to national security.
+8 USC $\frac{1182(h)(1)(A)}{1}$.

-• The defendant has a United States citizen or lawful permanent resident spouse, parent, or son or daughter, and denial of benefit would result in extreme hardship (8 USC 1182(h)(1)(B); or
+• The defendant has a United States citizen or lawful permanent resident spouse, parent, or son or daughter, and denial of benefit would result in extreme hardship.
+8 USC 1182(h)(1)(B).

-• The defendant qualifies for classification under provisions of the Violence Against Women Act (8 USC 1154(a)(1)(A)(iii) or (iv) or 8 USC 1154(a)(1)(B)(ii) or (iii)).
+• The defendant is an abused spouse or child of a U.S. citizen or permanent resident who qualifies for classification under provisions of the Violence Against Women Act (8 USC 1154(a)(1)(A)(iii) or (iv) or 8 USC 1154(a)(1)(B)(ii) or (iii)).
 8 USC 1182(h)(1)(C).
 See discussion at 48.63.

 Permanent residents are barred from applying for this waiver if, after obtaining permanent resident status, they (a) have been convicted of an aggravated felony, or (b) have not accrued seven years before the issuance of the Notice to Appear (the charging document beginning removal proceedings).
-A federal district court, however, ruled that this restriction was unconstitutional.
-Song v INS (CD Cal 2000) 82 F Supp2d 1121.

-§48.57 5.
+8 USC \$1182(h)(2).

+§48.575.
 Political Asylum, Restricting/Withholding of Removal, and U.N.
 Convention Against Torture

-Does the defendant fear returning to his or her home country, or come from a country of human rights abuses or civil war?
+□ Does the defendant fear returning to his or her home country, or come from a country of human rights abuses or civil war?